replicate/replicate-javascript/README.md

 // ['https://replicate.delivery/pbxt/GtQb3Sgve42ZZyVnt8xjquFk9EX5LP0fF68NTIWlgBMUpguQA/out-0.png']
 ```

-You can also run a model in the backround:
+You can also run a model in the background:

 ```js
 let prediction = await replicate.predictions.create({